cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ## Escaping

-Special characters like `:`, `"` or `*` should always be escaped if used as part of a field name or field value.
+Special characters like `:`, `"` or `*` must always be escaped if used as part of a field name or field value.

 ### Examples
 **Using wildcards in field names**

 You can use wildcards in field names to search across multiple translated versions.
-When doing so, the wildcard should be escaped using a backslash, like in the example below:
+When doing so, the wildcard must be escaped using a backslash, like in the example below:

 ```
 GET /events/q=address.\*.postalCode:9000